 2) Asking someone to do something you can easily do yourself.
 If something is in your owner’s manual or your COMAND manual, you shouldn’t have to ask here.
 If you don’t have your manuals, please say you don’t have them - we can often tell you where to get them electronically, or where to order a printed set.
 We'll probably also then answer your specific question.
 But please don't abuse it - that will avoid answers like “It’s in your owner’s manual; try reading it.”

 3) Abusing contributors’ time.
-If you don’t know whether “Left” and “Right” with respect to fuse boxes means facing the car from the front, or sitting in it facing forward, don’t ask someone to go out and look at the boxes for you, just so you can find a particular fuse on the first try.
-There are only two boxes in the engine compartment and one under the back seat, and they aren’t hard to open – go look for yourself.
+If you don’t know whether “Left” and “Right” with respect to fuse boxes in the engine compartment means facing the car from the front, or sitting in it facing forward, don’t ask someone to go out and look at the boxes for you, just so you can find a particular fuse on the first try.
+There few fuse boxes, and they aren’t hard to open – go look for yourself.
 By the way, it’s also covered in some owners manuals.
 That’s just one recent example.
 Asking someone to scan an entire manual and to e-mail it is just inconsiderate of the time it would take.
 If you’re just plain lazy and demand that someone do your work for you – remember, you’re not paying contributors to respond to your questions, and they owe you nothing.
 You can always take it to a dealer and pay him for his time.

 4) Complaining about not getting an answer within an hour or so - or even a day or so.
 Again, it's an international forum.
 Your question may have been posted just as the expert who is going to answer it went to bed, and he will get up to a full day's work before checking the forum again.
 Remember, he doesn't work for you.
-On the other hand, if you don't get an answer for days, bump your question up, or consider whether it was asked in the best forum for the subject matter.
+On the other hand, if you don't get an answer for days, bump your question up, or just rephrase it in a new post in the same thread.
+Also consider whether it was asked in the best forum for the subject matter.

 5) Asking for radio codes!!!
 Providing them on the forum only aids thieves, and identifies the forum itself as an easy source to bypass the anti-theft features of our head units; this hurts not only owners whose cars become easier targets for theft, but the forum as well.
 There are many posts on this forum that tell you where and how to get the radio codes legitimately.
 We're happy to help with problems entering the code once you have it.